ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ecdh_params', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 This parameter can take the same values as the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'det_req', encoded as a CBOR simple value.
-Its value is `true` (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.ietf-core-cacheable-oscore}}, or `false` (0xf4) otherwise.
+Its value is `true` (0xf5) if the OSCORE group uses deterministic requests (see {{I-D.ietf-core-cacheable-oscore}}), or `false` (0xf4) otherwise.
 This parameter can be present only if both the configuration parameters 'group_mode' and 'pairwise_mode' have value `true` (0xf5), and it MUST NOT be present otherwise.

 * 'det_hash_alg', encoded as a CBOR integer or text string.
-If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.ietf-core-cacheable-oscore}}.
+If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests (see {{I-D.ietf-core-cacheable-oscore}}).
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value `false` (0xf4).
 If the configuration parameter 'det_req' is present with value `true` (0xf5) and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.